Sustainability Report

 Key Actions and Procedures:

 - ✓Supplier Declaration and Monitoring: All suppliers are contractually required to confirm REACH registration and disclose the presence of SVHCs listed on the official ECHA Candidate List.
-Any material containing SVHCs above the 0.1% (w/w) threshold must be reported to Reynders without delay.
+Any material containing SVHCs above the 0.1% (w/w) threshold must be reported to Reynders label printing without delay.

-- ✓Internal Substance Register: Reynders maintains an internal SVHC register covering inks, adhesives, varnishes, and other raw materials used in production.
+- ✓Internal Substance Register: Reynders label printing maintains an internal SVHC register covering inks, adhesives, varnishes, and other raw materials used in production.
 This list is updated in line with new ECHA publications and is managed by the Group EHS and Quality teams.

 - ✓Customer Communication: Whenever SVHCs are detected above regulatory thresholds, customers are informed transparently in compliance with REACH Article 33.